kemitchell/docs/sleep.md

 <Header><Register Index...><Register Data...>
 ```

 The format is a header followed by the register index.
 Order of the index is determined by an in-order node traversal.
 After the register index, the actual register entry data follows.
 The header length is variable width, prefixed with a varint.
 The Register Index is composed of fixed width metadata entries.
-The Register Data is composed of concatenated non-fixed width data pieces.
+The Register Data is composed of concatenated variable-width data pieces.

 ### Header Format